dortegadelv/HaplotypeDFEStandingVariation/Programs/ExamplePipeline/README.md

 * FourNsIntervalLength - This is the length of each of the sj 4Ns intervals inspected.

 * FourNsIntervalNumber - How many sj 4Ns intervals were inspected.
 The first interval inspected goes from 4Ns = 0 to 4Ns = FourNsIntervalLength, the second interval goes from 4Ns = FourNsIntervalLength to 4Ns = 2*FourNsIntervalLength

+This script will produce two files: Results/DFEf_toDFE.pdf contains a plot with the inferred values of P(sj) and P(sj|f ,D); we will also create a file called 'Probabilities.txt' which contains the probabilities of P(sj) and P(sj|f ,D) across a set of pre-specified sj intervals of 4Ns.

 ## 6) Calculate L and mean recombination rate from genomic data